HP OfficeJet Pro 7740 Printer Review

 • Very heavy and bulky.

-The HP OfficeJet Pro 7740 is very good for black and white printing.
-This well-built printer makes printing black-text documents very affordable as its ink cartridge can yield a lot of pages before needing to be replaced.
-It prints off black text documents at a passable speed.
-If you want to stretch the amount of time between replacing your ink cartridges, there are two sizes of high-yield cartridges available.
+The HP OfficeJet Pro 7740 is very good for black-and-white printing.
+This well-built printer makes printing black-text documents very affordable, as its ink cartridge can yield many pages before needing to be replaced.
+It prints black text documents at a passable speed.
+If you want to stretch the amount of time between replacing your ink cartridges or you find yourself printing a lot, two sizes of high-yield cartridges are available.

 Pros